-The Lovejoy Conservation Biology Research Fellowship program provides financial support to graduate students to conduct fieldwork on their MSc or PhD theses at the Amazon Biodiversity Center’s research center (also known as the Biological Dynamics of Forest Fragmentation Project) in Manaus, Amazonas, Brazil.
+The Lovejoy Conservation Biology Research Fellowship program provides financial support to graduate students to conduct fieldwork on their MSc or PhD theses at the research sites for the Biological Dynamics of Forest Fragmentation Project in Manaus, Amazonas, Brazil.
 Fellows conduct conservation research on the impacts of forest fragmentation and/or forest regeneration on plants, animals, ecological processes, and carbon sequestration.
-Fellowships are made possible with the support of the Sacharuna Foundation.

 Francisca Helena Aguiar da Silva

 National Institute of Amazonian Research (INPA) — Ecology Program — Ph.D. candidate

 Home range and resources for harpy eagle (Harpia harpyja) in the Brazilian Amazon

 The present study intends to describe the ecological aspects of the Harpy Eagle (Harpia harpyja), the most powerful predatory bird in the Americas.
 In some regions of its distribution range they are critically endangered or probably extinct.
 In Brazil, Harpy Eagle nesting territories are in different kinds of anthropogenic land-uses scenarios, which gives us an opportunity to study aspects of landscape that influence ecological processes.
 This study aims to describe the food habits and reproductive behavior of the Harpy Eagle to contribute on its effective conservation.
 During breeding season, we used camera trapping as a non-intrusive method to describe behavior and prey remains in the nest to know about resource selection.